Green Hydrogen Task Force India — Mission, Targets & Key Facts for SSC, UPSC & Bank Exams

 India's Green Hydrogen Task Force under the National Green Hydrogen Mission (NGHM) targets 5 MMTPA green hydrogen production by 2030, cutting 50 MT of CO₂ annually and attracting ₹8 lakh crore in investments.
 Key exam facts: mandate, targets, electrolyser capacity, and scheme components.

-- Production target: 5 Million Metric Tonnes Per Annum (MMTPA) of green hydrogen by 2030.
+- The mission targets 5 MMTPA of green hydrogen production by 2030.

 How This Topic is Tested in Competitive Exams